Top Dutch AIDS expert on downed Malaysian plane

 The conference, due to start on Sunday in Melbourne, features former U.S. President Bill Clinton among its keynote speakers.

-As many as 100 attendees were on the doomed flight, Fairfax Media reported, including Lange, a former president of the International AIDS Society which organises the conference.
+As many as 100 attendees were on the doomed flight, Fairfax Media reported, including Lange, a former president of the International AIDS Society which organizes the conference.

 "The IAS has also heard reports that among the passengers was a former IAS president, Joep Lange, and if that is the case, then the HIV/AIDS movement has truly lost a giant," he said.